 - Pursue graduate education in engineering or science, either following a path towards a professional masters degree and practice, or a doctoral degree.

-- Pursue careers in law, medicine, education or other fields, bringing engineering problem solving skills—honed through practice in problem definition and quantitative problem solving—to bear in those disciplines
+- Pursue careers in business, education, medicine, law or other fields, bringing engineering problem solving skills—honed through practice in problem definition and quantitative problem solving—to bear in those disciplines.

 Michigan Engineers will excel in all of these areas of endeavor.
 They will also be prepared to become successful leaders, managers, entrepreneurs and humanitarians.